 Our dietitian team have provided leading aged care nutrition services for over 20 years to many aged care groups over NSW and QLD.
-As part of our commitment to excellence, we have demonstrated success with improving the quality of life and health of residents while also reducing the spend on supplements and health care costs for our aged care homes through The Lantern Project research studies at Bond University.
+As part of our commitment to excellence, we have demonstrated success with improving the quality of life and health of residents while also reducing the spend on supplements and health care costs for our aged care homes through Lantern Alliance research studies at Bond University.

-Our strategy is two-fold:
+“Our strategy is two-fold:

 Improve quality of life by improving resident health and

-Improve facility efficiency and cost effectiveness.
+Improve facility efficiency and cost effectiveness.”

 The Lantern Approach